GabJL/LargeKPInstances/README.md

 These instances were used in the article titled:

-> Carolina Salto, Gabriela Minetti, Enrique Alba, and Gabriel Luque **Hadoop, Spark and MPI: Big Optimization with Genetic Algorithms**, submitted to Soft Computing (2020)
+> Carolina Salto, Gabriela Minetti, Enrique Alba, and Gabriel Luque **Hadoop, Spark and MPI: Big Optimization with Genetic Algorithms**, Soft Computing (2023) [Link](https://link.springer.com/article/10.1007/s00500-023-08301-x)

 ## References